skstef/skstef/README.md

 ### 🤓 More About Me:

-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/skstef?tab=repositories)
+- 👨🏻‍💻 &nbsp; Some of my open-source projects are available on [Github](https://github.com/skstef?tab=repositories)
 - 💬 &nbsp; Ask me about anything web related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/skstef/)